October 7th, 2011 by Darren Cottingham

 Laying at the heart of the beast is a 6.4-litre Hemi V8 pumping out 347kW of power and will apparently get 13-percent better fuel economy than the outgoing model.
 To achieve this feat Jeep has employed a new active exhaust system that lets the cylinder-deactivating Fuel Saver Technology operate over a wider RPM band.

 According to Jeep the Grand Cherokee SRT8 can handle too, thanks in part to a new Selec-Track system with five driving modes.
 In it’s sportiest settings this go-hard Jeep can hold on for a .90-g skid pad performance.
-Read the rest of this entry »
+Continue reading “2012 Jeep Grand Cherokee SRT8 – the fastest Jeep ever built” »

 So you’ve invested in an off-road machine that can take you to the most remote areas of the land, but where are you going to sleep?
 Over in the States, Jeep have decided to offer a solution to those that want to get well away from it all but still have a touch more luxury than a regular tent can offer.
 Called the Trail Edition Camper it’s available as an official Mopar accessory and looks tailor-made hooked up behind a new Wrangler.